156th Infantry Regiment (United States): World War I

 The 1st Louisiana Infantry was drafted into federal service on 5 August 1917 and assigned to the 39th Division.
 The Headquarters Company, Supply Company, Machine Gun Company, and Companies A, B, C, D, E and F were used to form the 156th Infantry Regiment.
 Two-thirds of the enlisted men from Companies G, I, and M were assigned as part of the 154th Infantry Regiment, while one-third were assigned to the 114th Engineer Regiment.
 Companies H and L were assigned as part of the 114th Machine Gun Battalion.
 Half of the enlisted men from Company K were assigned to the 114th Field Signal Battalion, while the other half were assigned to the 114th Train Headquarters and Military Police.
-The 39th Division was redesignated the 5th Depot Division on 14 August 1918.
+The 39th Division was redesignated the 5th Depot Division on 14 August 1918, and was used to receive, orient, and forward replacements to combat units for the remainder of the war.

+Interwar period

+The 156th Infantry arrived at the port of Newport News, Virginia, on 31 December 1918 on the USS Princess Matoika, and was demobilized on 23 January 1919 at Camp Beauregard, Louisiana.
+Per the terms of the National Defense Act of 1920, the 156th Infantry was reconstituted in the National Guard in 1921, assigned to the 39th Division, and allotted to the state of Louisiana.
+It was initially reorganized in June 1921 as seven separate companies of infantry, and reorganized, expanded, and redesignated on 2 November 1921 as the 156th Infantry.
+The regimental headquarters was organized on 4 August 1922 and federally recognized at New Orleans, Louisiana.
+It was successively relocated as follows: to Lafayette, Louisiana, 22 July 1929; and Shreveport, Louisiana, 25 February 1937.
+The 156th Infantry was relieved from the 39th Division on 1 July 1923 and assigned to the 31st Division.
+The regiment, or elements thereof, was called up to perform the following state duties: six companies performed flood relief duty at communities flooded by the Mississippi River, 24 April–7 June 1922; regiment performed flood relief duty at communities flooded by the Mississippi River, 26 April–19 June 1927.
+It conducted annual summer training most years at Camp Beauregard, Louisiana, from 1922–39.
+The 2nd Battalion was relieved and reorganized as the 2nd Battalion, 204th Coast Artillery Regiment in February 1940, and concurrently, a new 2nd Battalion was organized.
+The regimental headquarters was relocated about March 1940 to Lake Charles, Louisiana.
+The 156th Infantry was inducted into active federal service at New Orleans on 20 November 1940, and moved to Camp Blanding, Florida, where it arrived on 21 December 1940.